 We use experienced guides and staff who know Kilimanjaro like the back of their hand.

-These are experts who know what to do when conditions change or emergencies arise.
+These are experts who know what to do when conditions change or emergencies arise, but of course it is always a good idea to take out travel insurance before any trip

 It is important to choose tours where the guides, cooks, porters, and other crew members are treated well.